“Why do I get sick more often in winter?”

 As an emergency room doctor in a ski town, this question definitely makes my top 10 frequently asked questions.
 First, cold and dry air creates the ideal conditions for viruses to replicate, and second, we tend to spend more time inside around other people in less-ventilated places like bars, restaurants and movie theaters.
 The convergence of these circumstances is why we see the uptick of RSV and Influenza—and now COVID, in the winter months.
 Here in the Roaring Fork Valley, we have a great influx of people who pass through airports all over the globe to get here, visitors and locals alike, with the shared goal of enjoying world-class winter sports in a world-class setting.

-As the community’s hospital, our goal is to help you make informed decisions on how to avoid illnesses and injuries so you can revel in the unique way our valley is transformed in winter.
+As the community’s hospital, our goal is to help you make informed decisions on how to avoid illnesses and injuries.
+That way, you can safely revel in the unique transformation way valley undergoes in winter.

 Let’s start with RSV.